top of page

 One of the things couples often love about The Asylum Chapel is that it doesn’t demand spectacle.
 It doesn’t feel formal or imposing, and it doesn’t require things to be done a certain way.

-This suits couples who want their wedding to feel relaxed, personal, and reflective of who they are.
+This suits couples who want their wedding to feel relaxed, personal, and reflective of who they are and the photography to match exactly that.
 It also suits documentary photography, where the aim is to tell the full story of the day not just the polished highlights.

 Photographing weddings at The Asylum Chapel